Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 \subsection{Effect on initial suppression}

-Figure~\ref{fig:suppression} shows the value of the initial merger suppression $S_1$ as a function of $f_\mathrm{PBH}$ for power law distributions with $\gamma = -1/2$ (top left panel), $\gamma = 0$ (top right panel), and $\gamma = 1/2$ (bottom center panel).
+Figure~\ref{fig:suppression} shows the value of the initial merger suppression $S_1$ as a function of $f_\mathrm{PBH}$ for $\gamma = -1/2$.
 The black lines correspond to the purely Poisson case, with the dotted and dash-dotted black lines representing the case for a monochromatic and a power law mass distribution respectively.
 The colored dash-dotted lines show the suppression trend for the correlated case for different values of the binary mass ratio $q$.
 All the non-monochromatic cases assume power law distributions where $M_\mathrm{max} = M_\mathrm{tot} = 30\,M_\odot$ and the maximum mass ratio is $q_\mathrm{max} = 1000$.
-Just as for Figure~\ref{fig:neighbor_count}, we fix the collapse threshold as $\delta_c = 2/3$.
+Just as for Figure~\ref{fig:neighbor_count}, we fix the collapse threshold as $\delta_c = 0.56$.
 We utilize this value of the collapse threshold for all subsequent subsections and figures.

 Here we can clearly see how the suppression term $S_1$ behaves as change the value of the PBH abundance.
 At $f_\mathrm{PBH} < 10^{-5}$, the suppression values are the same across all models and mass ratios, increasing log-linearly with the abundance.
 Above this value, we start to see changes in the suppression behavior for each model.
 In particular, the $q = 1$ correlated binary merger channel is quickly suppressed at $10^{-4} \lesssim f_\mathrm{PBH} \lesssim 10^{-3}$, followed shortly by the Poisson power law case.
 Within this same region, we see the the $q=32,\,1000$, and monochromatic cases still increase with $f_\mathrm{PBH}$.
-For both $\gamma = -1/2$ and $\gamma = 0$, the $q = 32$ channel reaches its maximum at $f_\mathrm{PBH} \sim 10^{-3}$, experiencing slight suppression at higher values of abundance before settling at a value.
-Across all three values of $\gamma$, we have a consistent trend: the monochromatic and $q = 1000$ binary channels are the least suppressed, and the $q = 1$ and Poisson power law binary channels are the most suppressed.
+The $q = 32$ channel reaches its maximum at $f_\mathrm{PBH} \sim 10^{-3}$, experiencing slight suppression at higher values of abundance before settling at a value.
+We thus see a consistent trend: the monochromatic and $q = 1000$ binary channels are the least suppressed, and the $q = 1$ and Poisson power law binary channels are the most suppressed.